-The Columbia Masters in Public Health in Biostatistics (MPH) is a two-year program designed to enhance the quantitative skills of public health practitioners who will use statistics frequently in their work.
+The Columbia Masters in Public Health in Biostatistics (MPH) is a two-year program designed to enhance the quantitative skills of public health practitioners who use statistics frequently in their work.
+This degree is intended primarily for specialists in public health who use and adapt statistical procedures for health and medical care programs, or serve in a technical capacity as resource person and collaborators in field and programmatic studies.